-When I first went to pick up my first PWD from Virginia in NM about 13 years ago she had 4 or 5 puppies jumping up higher in the air then I could have imagined they would be able to jump.
+When I first went to pick up my first PWD from a lady in NM about 14 years ago she had 4 or 5 puppies jumping up higher in the air then I could have imagined they would be able to jump.
 They all were snapping loudly at my hand reaching in to pet them.
 Virginia said meet my little alligators!

 Welcome to the world of puppies.
 This is how they play with one another.
 You need to teach them how they are allowed to play with you and your family that are not their litter mates.